algorithmshub/Java/Maths/Absolute/README.md

   }

   /**
-   * if value is less than zero, make value positive
+   * If value is less than zero, make value positive
    *
    * @param value a number
    * @return the absolute value of a number